Knowledge Repository

 Document thumbnail

-E-Recruitment System: Eastern Cape
+E-Recruitment System, Eastern Cape Province

 The main reason for developing the e-recruitment system was to improve the turnaround time of the whole recruitment process which was a long period due to the process of typing a Masterlist, using an Excel spreadsheet.
 Masterlist was delaying the recruitment process since some jobs had more than 2000 applicants.
 This required more resources in terms of personnel and time.
 As each applicant applies for a job, the Z83 and masterlist is generated by the system, Recruitment officials can view applicant profiles and download the applicants’ files for the job before and after the closing date.